denten/denten.github.io/_posts/2016-02-17-free-library-congress.md

 production.
 Techniques of writing are furthermore impoverished when writers are not free to modify their instruments.
-This means that as we support free libraries we must also convince our peers to write using software that can be freely modified, hacked, extended.
+This means that as we support free libraries we must also convince our peers to write using software that can be freely modified, hacked, personalized, and extended.
 Documents written in that way have a better chance of ending up in open archives.

 4. We need **more empirical evidence** about the impact of media piracy.